Which Screenplay Contests Should You Enter in 2021 ?

 The Fresh Voices Original Screenplay Competition flies under the radar a little bit, but they offer substantial prizes and like PAGE, they offer awards in several different genres, as well as multiple TV categories.
 They also distribute several "Spotlight Awards" to recognize scripts in various categories such as "Best Role Written for a Female Lead", "Diversity and Inclusion," "Courage and Fortitude," etc.

-The International Screenwriters Association (ISA) is a popular online organization for screenwriters, and sponsors a family of contests including the ISA Fast Track Fellowship, which flies two winners out to L.A. for a series of meetings with industry executives, and Table Read My Screenplay, which features screenplay readings in high-profile destinations like Sundance and London.
+The International Screenwriters Association (ISA) is a popular online organization for screenwriters, and sponsors a family of contests including the ISA Fast Track Fellowship, which flies two winners out to L.A. for a series of meetings with industry executives.

 If you've written a "spiritually uplifting" screenplay, a submission to the Kairos competition is a no-brainer.
-They offer $50,000 in prizes, including $25,000 to their Grand Prize Winner, plus recognition at the Annual MOVIEGUIDE® Awards Gala and Report to the Entertainment Industry.
+They offer a $15,000 Grand Prize, and promise to put your screenplay into the hands of studio executives and production houses looking to purchase inspiring, faith-based stories.

-Nashville, like Austin, is a well-established film festival that features a Writers' Conference as well as an increasingly high profile screenwriting competition with various genre awards for both features and TV.
+Nashville, like Austin, is a well-established film festival as well as an increasingly high profile screenwriting competition with various genre awards for both features and TV.

 The PAGE International Screenwriting Awards is a huge competition with a gigantic $25,000 Grand Prize and a huge number of success stories.
 Your odds of winning the Grand Prize may not be great, but unlike the Nicholl Fellowships and some of the other contests on this list, PAGE offers prizes in 10 different genres, which means your sci-fi epic won't have to compete with another writer's indie romance, and vice-versa.
 PAGE is also an uncommonly well-run competition that meets their deadlines and responds promptly to email inquiries.

-In contrast to contests like PAGE and Nashville that offer multiple genre awards within the same competition, ScreenCraft sponsors several different contests, each devoted to a specific genre or format, plus the ScreenCraft Fellowship for scripts from any genre.
-ScreenCraft is also a sponsor of the Screenwriting Conference at the Nashville Film Festival.
+In contrast to contests like PAGE and Nashville that offer multiple genre awards within the same competition, ScreenCraft sponsors several different contests, each devoted to a specific genre or format, plus the ScreenCraft Fellowship for scripts from any genre:

 Script Pipeline has actually been around for about 15 years and has steadily grown into a family of well regarded screenwriting contests with a number of notable alumni, including Evan Daugherty, a former contest winner who went on to sell the $3 million spec Snow White & the Huntsman.
 Script Pipeline now offers a number of different competitions for both screenplays and TV, including a couple of contests for story ideas in case you haven't yet gotten around to actually writing your blockbuster.